 Deep Clone User Permissions

-Deep Clone user permissions let you control which users can access specific Deep Clone features, such as Single/Epic Clone, Bulk Clone, or Project Clone.
+Deep Clone user permissions let you control which users can access specific Deep Clone features, such as Single/Epic Clone, Bulk Clone, or Space Clone (Project Clone).

 By default, Deep Clone Global Permissions are set to public.

 We're bound to the default permissions, as those are set by Jira.
-You can rest assured that only issues that users have access to can be cloned using Deep Clone for Jira, no matter how you set the global permissions.
+You can rest assured that only work items that users have access to can be cloned using Deep Clone for Jira, no matter how you set the global permissions.

 Users need access to different permissions to access the various features of Deep Clone for Jira.
 A user has access by either having Global Permissions or Project Permissions, they don’t need both permissions.